-a manipulation team, which does the driving;
+does the driving;

-the program for the robot to move autonomously; and

-plant in Detroit, is a volunteer adult mentor working with the WCS students to help them prepare their robot at WCS' Career Prep Center at Maple Lane and 15 Mile.
+a programming team to write the program for the robot to move autonomously; and plant in Detroit, is a volunteer adult mentor working with the WCS students to help them prepare their robot at WCS' Career Prep Center at Maple Lane and 15 Mile.
 He said the WCS team includes students from Lakeshore, Centerline, East Detroit and Saint Clair Shores.